jlam01/jlam01-machine-learning/july9.md

 ## **Error working with the code:**

-Even after copy and pasting the code from tensorflow, I keep on getting errors with imdb_reviews so I haven't been able to complete the exercise due to this:
+Even after copying and pasting the code from tensorflow onto pycharm, I keep on getting errors with imdb_reviews so I haven't been able to complete the exercise due to this:

 ![imdb_reviews_error](https://user-images.githubusercontent.com/67992204/87238143-e458f000-c3cc-11ea-9a38-faa51b2db325.png)

+As a result, this exercise was done through google colab